RDI2/elf1-user-manual/running_an_array_job.md

-# Running An Array job
+# Running An Array Job

 When you want to submit a lot of serial jobs at once, Slurm's array option works well.
 Here's a simple example that reads each of 100 input files and outputs to result.
 Once you go through the steps you'll get a sense of how this `--array` option works.